Tsegaye Gabre-Medhin: Biography

-Tsegaye Gabre-Medhin was born in Bodaa village, near Ambo, Ethiopia, some 120 km from the capital Addis Ababa.
-He is part Amhara and part Oromo.
+Tsegaye Gabre-Medhin was born on 17 August 1936 in Bodaa village, near Ambo, Ethiopia, some 120 km from the capital Addis Ababa.
+He was an Oromo.
 As many Ethiopian boys do, he also learned Ge'ez, the ancient language of the church, which is an Ethiopian equivalent of Latin.
 He also helped the family by caring for cattle.
 He was still very young when he began to write plays while at the local elementary school.
 One of those plays, King Dionysus and the Two Brothers, was staged in the presence, among others, of Emperor Haile Selassie.

 Gabre-Medhin later attended the prestigious British Council-supported General Wingate school – named after British officer Orde Wingate.
 He subsequently attended the Commercial school in Addis Ababa, where he won a scholarship to Blackstone School of Law in Chicago in 1959.
 In 1960 he travelled to Europe to study experimental drama at the Royal Court Theatre in London and the Comédie-Française in Paris.
-Upon returning to Ethiopia, he devoted himself to managing and developing the Ethiopian National Theater – which institution staged an impressive memorial for its former director.
+Upon returning to Ethiopia, he devoted himself to managing and developing the Ethiopian National Theater.

 During this time Gabre-Medhin travelled widely; he attended the first UNESCO-organised World Festival of Black Arts in Dakar, Senegal, and the Pan-African Cultural Festival in Algiers.

 In 1966, at the age of only 29, he was awarded his country's highest literary honour, the Haile Selassie I Prize for Amharic Literature, joining the ranks of such distinguished previous recipients as Kebede Michael.
 The prize earned him the title of Laureate, by which he has ever since been known.